per1234/MCP320X/README.md

 ### mcp320xInit(readType, mcpType, slavePin);
 * readType : chose if you want Single-ended or differential value
  <br>You have to chose between SINGLE or DIFFERENTIAL
-* mcpType : chose the device you use, chose MCP3204 or MCP3208.
+* mcpType : chose the device you use between MCP3204 and MCP3208.
 * slavePin : chose your SPI CS pin

 ### mcp320xRead(channel)